 How to Cook a Prime Rib Roast

-Safeway actually has two amazing Ribeye Roast sale prices running through Christmas Day.
-If you want to buy the whole ribeye roast in the bag, that is just $4.47 per lb.
+Safeway actually has two amazing Ribeye Roast sale prices running through April 6th.
+If you want to buy the whole ribeye roast in the bag, that is just $5.77 per lb. with a Just for U Digital Coupon, limit 1.
 This cut is the full prime rib that has 7 ribs and is an untrimmed, untied bone-in slab of beef, which is anywhere from 18 – 22 pounds, untrimmed.

 Signature Cut Oven-Ready Prime Rib Roast Sale Price